4 reviews

 The advantage of a self-guided walking holiday is that you decide the pace however getting some additional exercise before coming on an active holiday makes a lot of sense.
 The fitter you are, after all, the more enjoyable your walks will be.
 You should be comfortable with walking 5-6 hours for consecutive days.

-The climate in this part of Portugal and Galicia is mild, with wet winter months and warm pleasant summers for cycling with the added bonus of a lovely cooling breeze coming in off the Atlantic.
-The hottest months are July and August, when temperatures reach the upper 20s.
+The climate in this part of Portugal and Spain's Galicia is mild, with wet winter months and warm pleasant summers for walking, with the added bonus of a lovely cooling breeze coming in off the Atlantic.
+The hottest months are July and August, when temperatures reach 25 - 30 degrees centigrade.

 As a reputable tour operator, KE supports the British Foreign, Commonwealth and Development Office's ‘Travel Aware campaign to enable British citizens to prepare for their journeys overseas.
 The 'Travel Aware' website provides a single, authoritative source of advice for all kinds of travellers and we recommend that before travel, all KE clients visit the official UK Government website at travelaware.campaign.gov.uk and read the FCDO Travel Advice for their chosen destination.
 North Americans can also check out the U.S. Department of State website: www.travel.state.gov for essential travel advice and tips.